-To ensure Government safety advice is followed and to minimise the risk of spreading coronavirus the following measures will be put in place for the foreseeable future.
+To ensure Government safety advice is followed and to minimise the risk of spreading coronavirus, the following measures have been put in place for the foreseeable future.

 Strictly one person only will be admitted into the Pro-Shop at any one time.

-Golf will only be allowed to be played in 2-balls
+Golf is now allowed to be played again in 4 balls.

-Control measures will be introduced within the Car Park
+Please be aware of Control measures introduced within the Car Park, and park sensibly.

-The gap between tee-times will be extended to 12 minutes to promote social distancing
+The gap between tee-times has been extended to 12 minutes to promote social distancing

 Hire equipment such as Trolleys, Clubs or Buggies will not be available until further notice